Bessy-Mukaria/loan-repayment-prediction/README.md

 # Loan Prediction Data Science Project

 ## Overview
-This project aims to develop a loan prediction model for Numida using machine learning.
-The primary objective is to predict whether a loan will be repaid based on historical data.
-The model is built using the XGBoost algorithm.
+The aim of this project is to develop a machine learning model  that predicts loan repayment status based on historical borrower data.
+Specifically, the objective is to determine whether a loan will be fully repaid on tim, using a variety of borrower attributes and past transaction history.

 ## Project Structure
 The project is organized as follows: